For the love of the game

 - Think creatively.
 Maybe write a short-story, poem or even a song.

-- Both winners will have their Love Letter read out at the Love Letter to Football event by a member of 3AW’s football team.
+- Both winners will have their Love Letter read out at the Love Letter to Football event by a member of 3AW’s team.

 - Winners are required to pay for their own transport and accommodation, if needed.